Jim Eyre (caver)

 Jim Eyre (1925–2008) was a British caver, known for being one of the first European cavers to explore the caves of Asia.
 In 1946 in Lancaster, Eyre helped to found the Red Rose Cave and Pot Hole Club, where he was prominent in the earliest exploration of the Ease Gill Caverns.

 Life and career

 Eyre was born in Kent, and his family moved to Lancaster while he was young.

 Eyre was also a known author of adventure literature.
 Two early books, It's Only a Game and The Game Goes On, included more than 160 photographs, and cartoons of his characteristically knobbly-kneed explorers.
 His 1961 autobiography, The Cave Explorers, sold out.
 Half a dozen other books have followed, including Race Against Time: A History of the Cave Rescue Organisation about the team based in Clapham, North Yorkshire.

-Eyre was well known as an active member of the Clapham-based Cave Rescue Organisation, and he took a major role during the Mossdale Caverns tragedy.
+Eyre was well known as an active member of the Cave Rescue Organisation, based in North Yorkshire, and he took a major role during the Mossdale Caverns tragedy.

 He died in 2008, aged 83.